 “So I just recently got an Xbox One S, and I love it.
 However, something has been bugging me.
 The screen is too large and doesn’t fit on my TV screen.
 My TV is 1080p, and I have it set to that, but it doesn’t fit.
 Any Advice?”

-If you’re going through a similar situation where your Xbox One S is not fitting the screen, one of the causes could be the display adjustment settings either on your console or other device.
+If you’re going through a similar situation where your Xbox One S is not fitting the TV screen, one of the causes could be the display adjustment settings either on your console or another device.

-Most users who have had this problem usually raise it with regards to their console and TV, so the solutions we’ll offer here are centered on the two devices.
+Most users who have had this problem usually raise it with regard to their console and TV, so the solutions we’ll offer here are centered on the two devices.

 If you encounter the Xbox One S not fitting screen issue, try some of the workarounds listed here and see if they help.